zchee/neovim-wiki/Installing-Neovim.md

 Windows support is (currently) experimental.
 To try it out, you need `nvim.exe` and a front-end such as Neovim-QT.

 1. Go to https://ci.appveyor.com/project/equalsraf/neovim
-    - Click the 64-bit build (Neovim-QT does not provide 32-bit builds).
+    - Click the 64-bit build (Neovim-QT won't work on 32-bit).
     - View the _Artifacts_ tab.
     - Download `Neovim.zip`.
     - Unzip.